 |Penalties and Sentences||The punishment for a conviction varies depending on the circumstances or consequences of the perjury.
 A perjury conviction could result in felony sentencing of two, three, or four years.
 The sentence might change due to the defendant's past or current conviction record.

 If the defendant willfully caused or pursued the conviction and execution of an innocent person through perjury, the defendant can receive a sentence of death or life imprisonment without the possibility of parole.

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 A perjury charge is definitive proof that a legal issue can snowball into more trouble if you aren't careful.
-A qualified lawyer can help you navigate your perjury case while avoiding the creation of new problems.
-Contact a local attorney for a free initial case evaluation to get started.
+As an offense against the justice system's credibility, perjury is punished quite severely.
+A qualified California criminal defense lawyer can help you navigate your perjury case while avoiding the creation of new problems.

 Contact a qualified attorney.